caccnz/constitution/constitution.md

    Any motions presented by the Board of Elders or the Executive Committee may be accepted by a simple majority vote.
 All motions from the floor require two thirds of the votes in order to be accepted.
-The Constitution of Local Church and Bylaws of The Church shall govern the proceedings at any Membership Meeting where applicable.
+These bylaws shall govern the proceedings at any Membership Meeting where applicable.
 In other cases, the current edition of Robert's Rules of Order shall apply.
 All types of members are entitled to participate in the deliberation in Membership Meetings but only active members eighteen years of age and older are entitled to vote.

 3. Minutes